BlockchainCommons/developer-web-site/_pages/ur.md

    * `50` represents a 16-byte byte-string payload.
       * That's major type 2 (for a byte string), which is represented as `010`, plus a payload of 16 bytes, or `10000`, or overall `0b01010000`, which is `0x50`.
    * `59F2293A5BCE7D4DE59E71B4207AC5D2` represents the byte payload.
-   * The CBOR prefix for a `crypto-seed` is not used since this will be used in UR format.
+   * The CBOR prefix for a `seed` (#6.40300) is not used since this will be stored in UR format.
 * **Bytewords:** obey acid good hawk whiz diet fact help taco kiwi gift view noon jugs quiz crux kiln silk tied help yell jade data
    * `obey` (`0xA1`) through `tied` (`0xd2`) represent the CBOR data, while `help yell jade data` are checksums.
 * **Bytewords Minimal:** oyadgdhkwzdtfthptokigtvwnnjsqzcxknsktdhpyljeda
 * **UR:** ur:crypto-seed/oyadgdhkwzdtfthptokigtvwnnjsqzcxknsktdhpyljeda
 * **UR for QR:** UR:CRYPTO-SEED/OYADGDHKWZDTFTHPTOKIGTVWNNJSQZCXKNSKTDHPYLJEDA

-Note that simplistic encoding of seeds as `ur:crypto-seed` is largely being deprecated in favor of [Gordian Envelope](/envelope/).
+Note that simplistic encoding of seeds as `ur:seed` is largely being deprecated in favor of [Gordian Envelope](/envelope/).
 This example is being maintained as a simplest-possible example of a use of URs, but a corresponding Envelope would instead look as follows: